kognise/obsidian-aviation/FAR/Volume 4/E Organization/0385 Staff assignments and review of action under assignments.md

 \(2\) An order of the Department.

-\(j\) Approve or disapprove requests by foreign air carriers for waivers of the 30-day advance filing requirement for proposed schedules whose filing the Department has ordered under part 213 of this chapter.
+\(j\) Approve or disapprove requests by foreign air carriers for waivers of the 30-day advance filing requirement for proposed schedules whose filing the Department has ordered under [[Volume 4/A Economic regulations/0213 Terms, conditions and limitations of foreign air carrier permits.md|part 213 of this chapter]].

-\(k\) Approve, when no person disclosing a substantial interest objects, or disapprove requests by foreign air carriers for special authorizations provided for in part 216 of this chapter.
+\(k\) Approve, when no person disclosing a substantial interest objects, or disapprove requests by foreign air carriers for special authorizations provided for in [[Volume 4/A Economic regulations/0216 Commingling of blind sector traffic by foreign air carriers.md|part 216 of this chapter]].

-\(l\) With respect to applications for statements of authorization to conduct intermodal cargo services under part 222 of this chapter:
+\(l\) With respect to applications for statements of authorization to conduct intermodal cargo services under [[Volume 4/A Economic regulations/0222 Intermodal cargo services by foreign air carriers.md|part 222 of this chapter]]:

-\(1\) Approve applications under part 222 of this chapter where no person with a substantial interest raises objections citing specific facts of nonreciprocity or of restraints on competition by U.S. air carriers;
+\(1\) Approve applications under [[Volume 4/A Economic regulations/0222 Intermodal cargo services by foreign air carriers.md|part 222 of this chapter]] where no person with a substantial interest raises objections citing specific facts of nonreciprocity or of restraints on competition by U.S. air carriers;

-\(2\) Reject applications under part 222 of this chapter where there is no agreement by the United States permitting the proposed services; or
+\(2\) Reject applications under [[Volume 4/A Economic regulations/0222 Intermodal cargo services by foreign air carriers.md|part 222 of this chapter]] where there is no agreement by the United States permitting the proposed services; or

-\(3\) Require that an applicant under part 222 of this chapter submit additional information.
+\(3\) Require that an applicant under [[Volume 4/A Economic regulations/0222 Intermodal cargo services by foreign air carriers.md|part 222 of this chapter]] submit additional information.

 \(m\) Approve or disapprove issuance of foreign aircraft permits provided for in part 375, subparts E and H, of this chapter.

 \(n\) Grant or deny applications of foreign air carriers for renewal of emergency exemptions granted under 49 U.S.C.
 40109(g).

-\(o\) Grant or deny applications by air carriers and foreign air carriers under part 389 of this chapter for waivers of the Department's filing fee requirements, in accordance with current policy or precedent.
+\(o\) Grant or deny applications by air carriers and foreign air carriers under [[Volume 4/E Organization/0389 Fees and charges for special services.md|part 389 of this chapter]] for waivers of the Department's filing fee requirements, in accordance with current policy or precedent.

-\(p\) Determine matters in proceedings under section 40109 and chapters 411, 413 and 415, that have not been set for oral evidentiary hearing, in addition to those authorized under §385.3, such matters to include, *inter alia,* filing times, service of documents, submissions of additional information, filing of otherwise unauthorized documents, access to information for which confidential treatment has been requested, rejection of incomplete or otherwise defective applications, and solicitation of applications for authority.
+\(p\) Determine matters in proceedings under section 40109 and chapters 411, 413 and 415, that have not been set for oral evidentiary hearing, in addition to those authorized under [[Volume 4/E Organization/0385 Staff assignments and review of action under assignments.md#§385.3   Scope of staff action.|§385.3]], such matters to include, *inter alia,* filing times, service of documents, submissions of additional information, filing of otherwise unauthorized documents, access to information for which confidential treatment has been requested, rejection of incomplete or otherwise defective applications, and solicitation of applications for authority.

-\(q\) Approve or disapprove applications under part 223 of this chapter for permission to furnish free or reduced-rate foreign air transportation.
+\(q\) Approve or disapprove applications under [[Volume 4/A Economic regulations/0223 Free and reduced-rate transportation.md|part 223 of this chapter]] for permission to furnish free or reduced-rate foreign air transportation.

 \(r\) With respect to International Air Transport Association (IATA) agreements filed with the Department pursuant to sections 41309 and 41308 of 49 U.S.C.
 Subtitle VII, or agreements filed pursuant to previous statutory authority of the Department's predecessor: